tetsuo/toposort/README.md

 # toposort

-**toposort** provides functionality to perform topological sorting on directed acyclic graphs (DAGs).
+**toposort** performs topological sorting on directed acyclic graphs (DAGs).
 Topological sorting is the linear ordering of vertices such that for every directed edge `U → V`, vertex `U` comes before vertex `V` in the ordering.
-This is particularly useful in scenarios like task scheduling, resolving symbol dependencies in linkers, and determining compilation order in programming languages.

-## Features

-- **Topological Sorting**: Generates a linear ordering of vertices in a DAG.
-- **Cycle Detection**: Identifies cycles in the graph and returns an error if a cycle is detected, as topological sorting is only possible for acyclic graphs.

 ## Installation